mmaximo33/challenge_orpinmo/README.md

-# OMNI.PRO QUICK PRODUCT POSITIONING
+# OP | QUICK PRODUCT POSITIONING MODULE

 You can check the requirements of this module in the following link